 Employment Tribunal Prices

-Each case is different.
-Please email us or call 01202 525333 and we will give you an estimate or fixed fee based on your individual case.
+Each and every employment tribunal case is different.
+Send us an email or call 01202 525333 for an estimate or fixed fee based on your individual case and needs.

 Simple case: £250.00-£1,000.00 (£300.00 – £1,200.00 incl VAT)